The Magical Revolution of the Reincarnated Princess and the Genius Young Lady: Light novels

-The series written by Piero Karasu was originally serialized online between February 2019 and August 2021 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Fujimi Shobo and published with illustrations by Yuri Kisaragi under their light novel imprint Fujimi Fantasia Bunko, which was announced on October 10, 2019, with the first volume being released on January 18, 2020.
-The light novel is licensed in North America by Yen Press.
+The series was originally serialized online between February 2019 and August 2021 on the user-generated novel publishing website Shōsetsuka ni Narō.
+It was later acquired by Fujimi Shobo and published with illustrations by Yuri Kisaragi under their light novel imprint Fujimi Fantasia Bunko, which was announced on October 2019, with the first volume being released on January 18, 2020.
+Apart from standalone volumes, the light novel was published in Dragon Magazine, which also published several short stories by Piero Karasu based on the series.
+These short stories were published as a single volume by Fantasia Bunko titled (転生王女と天才令嬢の魔法革命 王宮秘話, Tensei Ōjo-sama to Tensai Reijō no Mahō Kakumei – Ōkyū Hiwa), meaning The Magical Revolution of the Reincarnated Princess and the Genius Young Lady: Secret Tales of the Royal Palace, on August 20, 2024.
+The light novel series ended with the release of its thirteenth volume on February 20, 2026.
+Yen Press has licensed the series in North America.

 Manga

-A manga adaptation with art by Harutsugu Nadaka has been serialized in ASCII Media Works' Dengeki Maoh since July 27, 2020.
-The manga is also licensed in North America by Yen Press.
+A manga adaptation with art by Harutsugu Nadaka was serialized in ASCII Media Works' magazine Dengeki Maoh from July 27, 2020 to March 27, 2026.
+The adaptation's tankōbon releases concluded with the ninth volume on June 26, 2026.
+The manga is licensed in North America by Yen Press.

-Episodes 18 to 36, which were published from February 25, 2022, to October 27, 2023, cover the story of Volume 2 of the novel.

 Anime

 In August 2022, it was announced that the novels would be adapted into an anime television series.
 It is produced by Diomedéa and directed by Shingo Tamaki, with scripts written by Wataru Watari, character designs handled by Naomi Ide, creature designs by Tsutomu Miyazawa, and music composed by Moe Hyūga.
 The series aired from January 4 to March 22, 2023, on AT-X and other networks.
 The opening theme song is "Arc-en-Ciel" by Hanatan, while the ending theme song is "Only for You" by Sayaka Senbongi and Manaka Iwami.
-Crunchyroll streamed the series outside of Asia.
-Muse Communication has licensed the series in South and Southeast Asia.
+The series was released as two DVD and Blu-Ray boxed sets in 2023, which include a bonus novel by Karasu about Anisphia's childhood.
+Crunchyroll streamed the series outside of Asia, while Muse Asia streamed it in South and Southeast Asia.